gty111/gLLM/README.md

 ## What is gLLM?

-Integreted with features like **continuous batching** and **paged attention**, gLLM provides basic functionality (offline/online inference and interactive chat) to support large language model inference.
+Integreted with features like **continuous batching**, **paged attention** and **pipeline schedule**, gLLM provides basic functionality (offline/online inference and interactive chat) to support large language model inference.
 Adopting part of codebase from vLLM, gLLM provides **faster** offline/online inference speed than vLLM with **lightweight** overhead and **minimal** code base.
 You can also see gLLM as a LLM inference playground for doing experiment or academic research.

 ### Offline performance (Test on llama3-8b)